 After his latest run-in with the law, Soulja Boy blamed the media for targeting him because of his celebrity status.
 He said that his arrest wouldn’t have made the news if he were just an ordinary guy.

-The rapper’s manager, CEO Miami Mike, explained to the media that Soulja Boy was not aware of the presence of the loaded gun in the vehicle.
+Soulja Boy’s manager, CEO Miami Mike, explained to the media that Soulja Boy was not aware of the presence of the loaded gun in the vehicle.
 His manager also blamed a neighbor for placing the gun under one of the seats in the car without his knowledge.
-Soulja Boy claimed that the search on his car was not legal, but authorities claimed otherwise.
+Soulja Boy claimed that the search of his car was not legal, but authorities claimed otherwise.
 Authorities stated that the search was allowed because the gun was clearly visible.
-Another rapper Arab was driving the car during the arrest, according to media reports.
+Another aspiring entertainer, Arab, was driving the car during the arrest, according to media reports.

 The rapper, whose hit song ‘Crank That’ was nominated for the 50th Grammy Awards, has always been controversial.
-He has been in the news for alleged abusive remarks against fellow rappers, and once even for allegedly posting death threats on a social networking site aimed at a Chicago rapper.
+He has been in the news for alleged abusive remarks against fellow entertainers, and once even for allegedly posting death threats on a social networking site aimed at a Chicago artist.
 He later claimed his social media accounts were hacked and he was not responsible for the threats.

 It hasn’t been smooth sailing for Soulja Boy on the personal front either.
 In 2008, he was robbed and threatened by gun-toting masked men.
 In 2007, his younger brother, Deion Jenkins, was killed in a car accident.